summer-ospp/help-en/docs/index.md

 Students can choose the projects they are interested in to apply, and obtain the opportunity of the senior maintainer (community mentor) to guide them.
 According to the difficulty and completion of the project, participants will also receive the bonus of "Summer 2021 of Open Source Promotion Plan" .

-## What is different from other Summer of Code activity
+## What is different from other Summer of Code activities

-Inspired by other Summer of Code activities, this event hopes to further promote the development of open source communities.
+Inspired by other Summer of Code activities, this event hopes to further promote the development of open source communities, and the main highlights reflect as follows:

 1. The difficulty range of supporting projects is wider